Does IPL Help with Sun Damage and Redness? What to Expect

 What Does IPL Treat?

-IPL is commonly used to improve:
+It is commonly used for:

-• Sun damage and dark spots
+• Sun damage and brown spots

 • Redness and broken capillaries